 - 1. Open your Photo Gallery.
-We are going to use Google's Photo App in these examples. - 2.
-Along the bottom of the screen, you can switch views between Photos and albums. - 3.
-The three parallel lines or dots in the top left corner allow you to access your settings. - 4.
+We are using Google Photos here. - 2.
+Along the bottom of the screen is where you switch views between photos, collections, and search. - 3.
+Tap the vertical ellips to access your settings. - 4.
 Scroll down the menu until you see the gear icon and Settings. - Backup and sync: Allows you to automatically sync all your photos to Google Drive - Free up device storage: Allows you to automatically delete images that have been saved to your Google account.